felipelaptrin/alb-cognito-auth/README.md

 12) Go to your application endpoint and check if it's redirecting you to log in via Identity Center.

-:warning: Even after the deployment is successful, it might take a couple of minutes Cognito redirect to Identity Center.
+:warning: Even after the deployment is successful, it might take a couple of minutes for Cognito to redirect to Identity Center.

 ![Identity Center Login](./docs/identity-center-login.png)

-13) Check if application is accessible after the log in
+13) Check if the application is accessible after the login

 ![Application page](./docs/application.png)